ednira/cnets_project/README.md

 ${\textsf{\huge{\color{teal}Object-centric Causal Nets}}}$

+In the paper "Discovering Object-Centric Causal-Nets with Edge-Coarse-Graining in Process Mining", we introduce a new process mining method to discover Object-Centric Causal Nets - OCCN using edge-coarse-graining.
+This new method extends Causal Nets to enable object-centric analysis and produces simpler models by merging redundant paths in process models using edge-coarse-graining technique.
+The detailed approach can be found here in the master thesis (2024).
+We implemented this method in Python, which is used through a user study, where we compared discovered OCCN and Object-Centric Petri Nets.
+The result shows that OCCN models are more intuitive and comprehensible, enabling users to recognize patterns better.

 This is the repository for the Object-centric C-nets master thesis project at DSV/SU.
 Folders contain files related to traditional and object-centric process discovery.

 ### Traditional C-nets